 It’s castle-like structure is engaging and enchanting

-In addition to achieving an enviable reputation as a lawyer Patrick C. Haley gained recognition as a progressive politician.
-As a steadfast supporter of the Democratic Party, he served many elective offices including Mayor of Joliet, City Attorney, Ward Alderman, Chairman of the Will County Democratic Central Committee and Democratic Candidate for Congress.
+In addition to achieving an enviable reputation as a lawyer, Patrick C. Haley gained recognition as a progressive politician.
+As a steadfast supporter of the Democratic Party, he served many elective offices including Mayor of Joliet, City Attorney, Ward Alderman, Chairman of the Will County Democratic Central Committee, and Democratic Candidate for Congress.

-Patrick C. Haley was known professionally and socially as a cordial, expressive and good-hearted man.
+Patrick C. Haley was known professionally and socially as a cordial, expressive, and good-hearted man.
 These genial qualities were reflected in his personal life.
 Patrick C. Haley won the heart of Mary Anastasia Darcy, the daughter of a successful cattle buyer and real estate owner, whose family were prominent citizens and early settlers of Joliet.

 Frank Shaver Allen (1860-1930) was a nationally known Architect and Egyptologist, having contributed objects discovered during excavations in Egypt to many American museums.
 He is locally famous for designing Joliet Central High School, Christ Episcopal Church in downtown Joliet, and the Barber Building, to name a few.
 He was a genius who made spectacular use of locally quarried limestone.

 Although admiring the exterior of the 8,600 square foot castle-like structure is engaging, it is even more enchanting to be invited inside to marvel at its intriguing interior.
 The Haley’s entertained to a great capacity in the spacious rooms and parlors adorned with lavish furniture, hand-crafted embellishments and elaborate fireplaces.
-The intricate detailing on the woodwork which consists of solid mahogany, cherry and oak, added splendor.
+The intricate detailing on the woodwork which consists of solid mahogany, cherry and oak, added splendor to the mansion.
 During its initial heyday, famous guests included politicians, city founders, explorers and newspaper publishers.
 But perhaps no event at its time could have been as ceremonious as the marriage of Patrick and Mary Haley’s daughter, Angela, to Harry Keeley on November 29, 1917.

 After Patrick C. Haley’s death on February 2, 1928, just two months following his amiable wife’s death, the mansion was occupied by three of their unmarried daughters.
-Margaret, Madeline and Genevieve did not imitate their parents’ flair for entertaining and the mansion was no longer renowned for its social significance.
+Margaret, Madeline and Genevieve who did not imitate their parents’ flair for entertaining so the mansion was no longer renowned for its social significance.